-The Hector Institute for Education Science was founded in September 2014 to apply findings from Psychology, Education Science and related disciplines to research and teaching and to systematically improve education practice.
+The Hector Research Institute of Education Sciences and Psychology was founded in September 2014 to apply findings from Psychology, Education Science and related disciplines to research and teaching and to systematically improve education practice.

 The University established the Graduate School on Learning, Educational Achievement, and Life Course Development (LEAD) as part of the Excellence Initiative.
 The research projects conducted here seek answers to the urgent questions raised by education and the need for lifelong learning.